Sword / F-22P Class Frigates, Pakistan

 The addition of the F-22P frigates will bolster the Pakistan Navy's fleet and improve its fighting capabilities.
 The fleet already includes six Amazon-class frigates and Karachi-built Jalalat-class guided missile patrol craft.
 However, the fleet does not include destroyers and the limited number of ships has stopped the navy providing a safe environment for maritime activity.

-The main roles of the frigates will include air defence of a force operating at sea or in convoy, interdiction of hostile surface combatants, commerce raiding, patrolling, protection of the exclusive economic zone (EEZ) and undertaking heliborn operations.
+The main roles of the frigates include air defence of a force operating at sea or in convoy, interdiction of hostile surface combatants, commerce raiding, patrolling, protection of the exclusive economic zone (EEZ) and undertaking heliborn operations.

 The F-22P frigates are also expected to improve the country's indigenous shipbuilding potential, as the fourth ship is being built at Karachi Shipyard.